 In Maine, Classes D and E charges are misdemeanors.
 That is because the length of the possible jail sentence is less than 1 year:

-The maximum jail sentences listed above only apply if the charges against you were for actions you committed as an adult.
-If you are charged as a juvenile, the adjudication results in a disposition (sentence).
-That disposition may include a commitment to Mountain View or Long Creek Youth Development centers.
-A juvenile may receive an indeterminate sentence to one of the Youth Development Centers for any class of crime he or she is adjudicated of (Classes A – E).
+If an individual is charged as a juvenile, the adjudication results in a disposition (sentence).
+That disposition may include a commitment to Long Creek Youth Development center.
+A juvenile may receive an indeterminate sentence for any class of crime they are adjudicated of (Classes A – E).
 An indeterminate sentence means it is not for a set number of months or years.
 Instead, it is until a juvenile reaches a certain birthday, such as 18.
-Read more about Juvenile Offenses in Maine.

-If you are accused of breaking a federal law, you can be charged in the U.S. District Court, which is known as federal court.
+If a juvenile is accused of breaking a federal law, they can be charged in the U.S. District Court, which is known as federal court.
 There are two federal court locations in Maine:

-In Maine, whether your juvenile record is public depends on the type of charge.
+In Maine, whether a juvenile’s record is public depends on the type of charge.
 Court petitions charging a juvenile with a Class A, B or C crime (felonies) are always open to the public.
 Court petitions charging juveniles with Class E crimes (misdemeanors) are always closed to the public.
-A court petition charging a juvenile with his or her first Class D crime (misdemeanor) is closed to the public.
+A court petition charging a juvenile with their first Class D crime (misdemeanor) is closed to the public.
 If a juvenile is charged in court with a second, third or more Class D crime, those court records are public if the incident that resulted in the new charge is from a different time than the juvenile’s first Class D charge.

 Even if the court record is closed to the public, under Maine law, the victim can see the court petition, record of hearing and order of adjudication.
 The victim does not get to take a copy of any documents.
 Instead, the victim can review the documents at the Court.